IANUS Award

 • Critical Raw Materials

-Members of the IANUS jury are Prof. Dr. Markus Lederer (International Politics) and Prof. Dr. Dr. Christian Reuter (Science and Technology for Peace and Security).
+Members of the IANUS jury are Prof. Dr. Markus Lederer (International Politics), Prof. Dr. Dr. Christian Reuter (Science and Technology for Peace and Security), and Prof. Dr. Malte Göttsche (Peace Research in Natural Sciences).

 Helene Pfeil for her master's thesis in the Peace and Conflict Studies programme with the title “Arms Control for Cyberspace: An Analysis of Challenges and Possible Benefits Established to Control the Chemical Weapons' Domain”, mentored by Dipl.-Inf.
 Thomas Reinhold and Prof. Dr. Dr. Christian Reuter (Science and Technology for Peace and Security, Department of Computer Science and Department of Social and Historical Sciences).